Supporting your child’s fine motor skills through play

 Image source: freepik.com

-You can also use bubble wrap.
-Use the hand-over-hand technique to support your child to press/push bubbles with their hand or thumb and index finger (pincer grip).
+What is the hand-over-hand technique?
 The hand-over-hand technique is where the adult places his or her hand on the child’s hand to guide them in completing a task.
 This activity supports your child’s exposure to textures and sound.
 It also develops hand strength.

 Encourage your child to tear catalogue pages into various shapes and sizes.
 This activity develops their use of both hands, one hand to hold the paper, and one hand to tear.
 This develops strength in their hands.
 It also helps develop hand-eye coordination.

-Images source: Ana Klipper, and Jerry Wang on Unsplash
+Image source: Ana Klipper on Unsplash

 Reading books together also encourages fine motor movement, as your child progresses from turning two or three pages at a time to being able to turn one page at a time.

-Many toddlers are fascinated by trains.
 Small train sets support children’s fine motor development.
 Invite your child to create their own village with a small set of building blocks and a simple train set.

 Playdough is a great play activity – rolling it, making balls or snakes or cookies, or cutting it up with toy plastic knife, all encourages use of their fine motor skills.